metacampus-org/demo-repository/README.md

 The development environment is presently hosted on AWS and can be accessed using the provided credentials by logging in with your username here:
 <https://d-906629a92a.awsapps.com/start>
+you will also need to enter the following AWS Account ID: 438499431238

 There you will find three EC2 machines...

 dev servers

 Dev-4 18.119.1.196

 Dev-3 18.222.131.229

 <https://demo.metacampus.org>